 A: This error can happen for a lot of reasons.
 Most often we have seen it when the student is running an international version of Windows (e.g. Chinese, Korean, etc.) and has folder or file names that contain international characters in them.
 Try moving your project into a simple folder name containing only English characters, and then to follow the steps to "re-initialize" your project.
 If that doesn't fix it, click the bottom "4 Compile Output" tab, copy/paste its entire output into either a Piazza post or an email to the instructor and TA (whichever your instructor has recommended for your class), and they may be able to help you.

 If you have your project in a folder whose name contains international symbols, such as Chinese or Korean characters, please try moving your project to a different folder.

 Another program that can cause this kind of error is Git.

 If you install Git on your system, it installs two programs that confuse Qt Creator.

 To fix this, either uninstall Git, or use your file explorer to go to the usr/bin subdirectory of your Git folder (default is C:\Program Files\Git\usr\bin) and rename the file

 A: About 90% of random Qt Creator issues we've seen can be resolved by "re-initializing" your project.
-Here are the steps to re-initialize a project.
-(Please note that these steps involve deleting some files from your computer.
-Be careful not to delete your assignment solution code.
-Make frequent backups of your files.)
+Follow the steps to "re-initialize" your project

 If you tried to follow the above steps and were not successful, we will try our best to help you figure it out.
 If it's a laptop, you can bring it to office hours and show us the problem.
 Or you can contact us by Piazza or email (whichever your instructor has recommended for your class).
 If you email/Piazza post, please include the following information: